SkylineCommunications/dataminer-docs/develop/devguide/Automation/Howto/Getting_Started_with_the_IAS_Toolkit.md

 To choose your version of the IAS Toolkit, the first thing you need to know is the [version of DataMiner](xref:Interactive_Automation_Script_Toolkit#versions) where you want your script to run.
 As DataMiner keeps improving, so does its support for newer, more advanced IAS components.
 In this introduction, DataMiner version 10.1.2.0-9866 is used.
 This means that [version 1.0.5.2](https://community.dataminer.services/download/ias-toolkit-1-0-5-2-10-1-2-0-9815/) of the toolkit can be used.

 Just like for protocol and regular Automation script development, our IDE of choice is [Visual Studio](xref:TOOVisualStudio) with the latest version of [DIS](xref:DIS).
-If you do not have DIS installed, you can find more information on how to do so via the [DIS expert hub](https://community.dataminer.services/exphub-dis/).
+If you do not have DIS installed, you can find more information on how to do so under [Installing and configuring the software](xref:Installing_and_configuring_the_software).

 ## Creating a new script